RJuanJo/etl_workshop1/README.md

 ### Visualizations <a name="visualizations"></a> ###

-Hires by Technology (Pie Chart): Visualización de la distribución de contrataciones por tecnología.
+- Hires by Technology (Pie Chart): _Visualization of the distribution of hires by technology which were categorized to have a better format and ease when performing the analysis._

-Hires by Year (Horizontal Bar Chart): Mostrar el número de contrataciones por año.
+- Hires by Year (Horizontal Bar Chart): _Shows the number of hires per year._

-Hires by Seniority (Bar Chart): Representar el número de contrataciones por nivel de seniority.
+- Hires by Seniority (Bar Chart): _Represents the number of hires by seniority level._

-Hires by Country Over Years (Multiline Chart): Tendencias de contrataciones por país a lo largo de los años.
+- Hires by Country Over Years (Multiline Chart): _Hiring trends by the chosen countries over the years._
-How to Use
-Instrucciones detalladas sobre cómo ejecutar el Jupyter Notebook, incluyendo cualquier paso de configuración necesario antes de la ejecución.